jaytimm/textpress/README.md

 # nlpx

-A lightweight, versatile NLP companion in R.
+> A lightweight, versatile NLP companion in R.

-`nlpx` is a simple, efficient NLP package for R, catering to “not especially enormous” datasets.
+`nlpx` is a simple, efficient NLP package, catering to moderately-sized datasets.
 With its straightforward functionality and limited dependencies, it’s a good fit for basic NLP tasks.

-The package integrates easily with common R tools and provides essential features like text processing, extracting lexico-grammatical patterns in context, and semantic search, while avoiding the complexity of more advanced libraries.
-Also helps streamline building text embeddings via OpenAI.
+The package integrates easily with common R tools and provides essential features like text processing, lexico-grammatical pattern identification in context, and semantic search, while avoiding the complexity of more advanced libraries.
+Also streamlines building text embeddings (as vector store matrices) via OpenAI.

 Ideal for users who need a basic, unobtrusive NLP tool in R, `nlpx` is practical for projects requiring easy setup and a lightweight approach.
-For NLP researchers, digital humanists, and linguists.
+For researchers who utilize NLP, digital humanists, and linguists.

 ``` r
 devtools::install_github("jaytimm/nlpx")